C-NRPP Certified

 Many properties in rural Charlotte County rely on private wells.
 Due to local geological conditions, arsenic and uranium testing is a critical recommendation for buyers in this specific zone.
 I can advise on appropriate water testing as part of your due diligence.

-Rental housing in St․ Stephen is appealing to investors, but multi-unit buildings need more than the usual home inspection․ I check fire separation and egress, both in individual units and the common areas․ I also investigate the heating, electrical panels and plumbing and whether renovations done to convert it to rental property followed codes․
+Rental housing in St. Stephen is appealing to investors, but multi-unit buildings need more than the usual home inspection.
+I check fire separation and egress in both individual units and common areas, and I investigate heating, electrical panels, plumbing, and whether conversion renovations followed codes.
+Knowing these things before you buy helps you budget properly.

-Read reviews from clients I've helped in St. Stephen
+Read reviews from clients I've helped in St. Stephen.

 Whether you're buying a character home for your family or evaluating a multi-unit investment property, I'll provide the thorough inspection and honest assessment your purchase deserves.

-★★★★★ 4.9 rating from 540+ reviews
+4.9 rating from 550+ reviews

 St. Stephen is the retail and service centre of Charlotte County, a border town shaped by its relationship with Calais, Maine and built on the wealth of the lumber, shipbuilding, and cotton mill industries.
 The former Town of St. Stephen merged with seven surrounding local service districts on January 1, 2023 to form the Municipal District of St. Stephen.
 Population: approximately 8,100 (2021 Census).
 From the heritage downtown core to the industrial-era homes of Milltown to the rural acreages of Old Ridge and surrounding Charlotte County, every era of construction is represented here.